 Without a Living Will, there’s a higher risk of conflict, like conflict between family members or between the medical staff and your family.
 What’s more, such conflict can be substantial and is likely to impact the care you receive.

-Also, if you have no paperwork at all, then the state will appoint a surrogate for you, based on Arizona’s hierarchy.
+Also, if you have no paperwork at all, then the state will appoint a surrogate for you, based on the hierarchy of your state.
 This may mean the surrogate isn’t the one you would have chosen for yourself, such as your aging parent being chosen instead of your domestic partner.

 What Does Losing Capacity Mean?